akhilmadamala/projects/Human_gesture_recognition/readMe.txt

 http://13.52.130.222:8000/server/predict/

 ************************Web Framework ******************************************************
-Used django restframe work in amazon web services to host the server
+Used django restframework in amazon web services to host the server

 ************************Machine Learning Models*********************************************
 Used Decision Trees, Logistic Regression, Random Forest, kNN as the 4 models.